google/vk-layer-for-rust/README.md

 ## TODO

-- [x] Allow interception of `vkGet*ProcAddr` will fix this issue.
-Handle the case where the underlying driver returns a null pointer to function.
-Currently we still return a valid function pointer, however the Android loader may test the returned function pointer to decide if such function is supported.
 - [x] Set up `Android.bp` to build in an Android tree.
   - [ ] Upgrade ash in aosp, and remove vulkano, so that we can build from aosp/master.
 - [x] Auto-generate the binding from [`vk_layer.h`](https://github.com/KhronosGroup/Vulkan-Headers/blob/9e61870ecbd32514113b467e0a0c46f60ed222c7/include/vulkan/vk_layer.h).
-- [x] Auto-generate the `global_simple_intercept.rs` from `vk.xml`.
-- [x] Auto-generate the `layer_trait.rs` file from `vk.xml`.
+- [x] Auto-generate the `Layer` trait and the interception code from `vk.xml`.
-- [x] Use a attribute macro to track which function is implemented in the `LayerTrait`, and don't inject all other functions for performance.
+- [x] Use an attribute macro to track which function is implemented in the `Layer` trait, and don't inject all other functions for performance.
-- [ ] Make global instance trivially destructible after all instances are destroyed.
-We can't rely on the destructor of DLL to perform clean up.
-We need to require the user to declare the global static, and declare one for each layer.
-User's `Layer` global instance will also be created before the first `vkCreateInstance` is returned and will be destroyed after the last `vkDestroyInstance` is called.
+- [x] Make global instance trivially destructible after all instances are destroyed, so the layer is robust against the situation where the dynamic library is loaded and unloaded for several times.
-- [ ] Use procedure macro to generate the export functions in `lib.rs` file for the layer user.
+- [x] Use procedure macro to generate the export functions in `lib.rs` file for the layer user.
 - [ ] Use the xtask workflow to generate the layer json file.
 - [ ] Support the latest layer interface version.
 Currently 2 is the latest version. e.g. correctly handle the `vk_layerGetPhysicalDeviceProcAddr` case.
 - [ ] Allow intercepting [pre-instance functions](https://github.com/KhronosGroup/Vulkan-Loader/blob/0c63db1aeda6916690b863688fa6cdf2ac1f790b/docs/LoaderLayerInterface.md#pre-instance-functions).